 Tuesday, March 29

 Wednesday, April 6

 Wednesday, April 13 (last meeting of the year)

 An opportunity for 6th, 7th & 8th grade students to showcase their creativity by constructing inventions or carrying out independent scientific research.
 Students will brainstorm an idea with the teacher as their mentor and carryout their research or construct an original prototype.
 All projects will be showcased at a science research fair in January.
 Students will also choose another venue in which to showcase their work depending on their project.
 In the past, our students have successfully competed both regionally and nationally in such events as CT state Science Fair, CT Invention Convention, Siemen's Shave the World Challenge and Intel International Science and Engineering Fair.
 The club will Meet ...

 The CMS Robotics Program offers students the opportunity to get hands-on experience programming robots to solve problems.
 The Program uses LEGO MINDStorm robots and a computer program that allows visual programming of the robots.
 Students will learn how to program the robots to accomplish tasks of varying complexity.
-Meets Tuesdays 3-4:15 Starting on Dec 6th for 8 weeks at CMS, rm.
-233.
+Last meeting of the year for Robotics will be Wednesday, June 8th NOT June 15th.

 Open to all grades (max 10 students- cameras will be provided).
 Additional students who bring their own Digital SLR (and manual) will also be admitted (up to 5).
 Students will become more familiar with the technical aspects of a SLR camera and how to operate it, construct photographs with an artful composition in mind, and learn how to upload their images while utilizing Iphoto.
 They will also use the Mac as an editing tool or a digital darkroom.
 Once per week for 6 weeks.
 Day/Time TBD